tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/sts/Sum.md

 * <b>`observed_time_series`</b>: optional `float` `Tensor` of shape `batch_shape + [T, 1]` (omitting the trailing unit dimension is also supported when `T > 1`), specifying an observed time series.
-This is used only if `observation_noise_scale_prior` is not provided, to construct a default heuristic prior.
+This is used to set the constant offset, if not provided, and to construct a default heuristic `observation_noise_scale_prior` if not provided.
+May optionally be an instance of <a href="../../tfp/sts/MaskedTimeSeries.md"><code>tfp.sts.MaskedTimeSeries</code></a>, which includes a mask `Tensor` to specify timesteps with missing observations.
     Default value: `None`.
 * <b>`name`</b>: Python `str` name of this model component; used as `name_scope` for ops created by this class.